 - Goaltenders: Vezina Trophy; pre-1981-82: 1st & 2nd All-Star Teams

-- Bonus for Selke Trophy win (2 points)
+- Bonus for Selke Trophy win (0.2 award shares)

-- Bonus for Hart Trophy win by defenceman or goaltender (5 points)
+- Bonus for Hart Trophy win by defenceman or goaltender (1.0 award shares)

 - Maximum Bonus: No maximum